128technology/docs/docs/plugin_dns_cache.md

 The 128T-dns-cache plugin provides a DNS caching service on your 128T router by forwarding all traffic on a configured `ingress-service` and `tenant` to `dnsmasq`.
 By default it uses existing system configuration for nameserver resolution but supports optionally configuring custom server addresses.

+By enabling this plugin, you can provide DNS caching with fast resolution times to your network.

 ## Installation

 The following versions are available for corresponding 128T software versions: